cailus/Facebook-Group-posts-and-comments-remover/README.md

 This script is not affiliated with or endorsed by Facebook.
 Use it at your own risk.
 The code is provided "as is" with no guarantees or warranties.
 Always double-check the button coordinates before running the script, as changes to Facebook's layout or code may affect its functionality.

 I tried to create this functionality using JavaScript, but it wasn't working for some reason.
 I may create a JavaScript function and a Chrome extension for this purpose in the future.

+## TODO

+add more options and customization add optional color check